2020 Stewardship Campaign: Gratitude

 This is a very personal decision.
 Every person pledges differently based on what they feel called to give and what they are able to give.
 Some people give a tithe (10%) of their income.
 Some give less.
 Some give more.
 There is no right amount to pledge.
 All pledges are welcome and help us do the work we are called to do at Emmanuel.
 What’s important is that each individual prayerfully discern what they are called to give.

 You can pledge by filling out the pledge card that was mailed to you and returning it to the church office or rector.
 You can also fill out an online pledge card under the giving tab on the Emmanuel website.
 Please return your pledge card to Emmanuel by November 22.

 How do I pay my pledge?

 You have several options to pay you pledge.
-You can pay it in Sunday services with a check in the offering basket (make sure to write pledge on the memo line!) or cash in an envelope that marks it as a pledge from you.
-You are welcome to mail a check to the church as well.
-We do accept online pledge payments through the giving tab on the Emmanuel website.
+You are welcome to mail a check to the church and we do accept online pledge payments through the giving tab on the Emmanuel website.
 You can set that up to withdraw automatically.

 Who will know my pledge?

 We understand that pledge information is very sensitive.
 Pledge information is not public information and is limited to the rector, head of stewardship, treasurer, and bookkeeper.